Robert F. Kennedy Jr. picks Nicole Shanahan as his running mate for his independent White House bid - KESQ

 Associated Press

 OAKLAND, Calif.
-(AP) — Robert F. Kennedy Jr. chose Nicole Shanahan on Tuesday to be his vice presidential pick as he mounts an independent White House bid that has spooked national Democrats.
+(AP) — Robert F. Kennedy Jr. chose Nicole Shanahan on Tuesday to be his vice presidential pick, adding a wealthy but nationally unknown figure to his independent White House bid that’s trying to appeal to voters disaffected by a rematch of the 2020 election.

-“Nicole and I both left the Democratic Party,” she said.
+“Nicole and I both left the Democratic Party,” he said.
 “Our values didn’t change.
 The Democratic Party did.”

+Kennedy’s campaign has spooked Democrats, who are fighting third-party options that could draw support from President Joe Biden and help former President Donald Trump.
+But allies for both Biden and Trump attacked Kennedy and Shanahan on Tuesday, reflecting the uncertainty about how Americans might respond to an independent ticket that has little chance of winning Electoral College votes but could draw votes across the spectrum.

 Without the backing of a party, Kennedy faces an arduous task to get on the ballot, with varying rules across the 50 states.
 He’s picking a running mate now because about half of the states require him to designate one before he can apply for ballot access.